TimoBechtel/obsidian-lazy-cursor/README.md

 </p>

 > It basically just runs `editor.blur();` when opening a file.
 This means the cursor might flicker shortly when opening a file.

+## Installation

+The plugin is not yet available through the Obsidian Plugin Browser.
+Until it is submitted, you can use the [BRAT Plugin](https://obsidian.md/plugins?id=obsidian42-brat) to install it.
+Just add https://github.com/TimoBechtel/obsidian-lazy-cursor to your list of beta plugins.